DHTMLX/docs-suite/docs/tree/api/tree_itemheight_config.md

 ---
 sidebar_label: itemHeight
-title: itemHeight
+title: JavaScript Tree - itemHeight Config
+description: You can explore the itemHeight config of Tree in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# itemHeight

-@short: sets the height between Tree items
+@short: sets the height of an item

-@signature:

-@params: number | string `check after @signature: ready`
+@signature: itemHeight?: number | string;

 @example:
 const tree = new dhx.Tree("tree", {
     itemHeight: 30,
 });